yahya17YT/valor/docs/README.md

 #### This is not an officially supported WhatsApp product

 ## Introduction
-Valor Bot is a suite of open source software for WhatsApp Application based on whatsapp web (Multi-device beta).
+Valor Bot is a suite of open source software for WhatsApp Application based on Baileys WebSocket API.
 > WhatsApp Supported Version: 2.22.8.7

 _Some highlight features_: